Interactive Voice Response Line configuration

 Step 2

-Select Phone Lines from the left-hand page navigation.
+Select Phone Lines from the left-hand navigation.

 Step 3